Steffi-Wilson-Anthony/Audio-Player/README.md

 ## Steps

--There is the index.css file with all the css for the main page and the popup
+- There is the index.css file with all the css for the main page and the popup

 #### Import List,Title and Popup components
 They will be rendered on the main page.